About Makkumath

 Q: When is the best time of year to visit Makkumath?

 Makkumath is the winter seat of lord Tungnath and remains open throughout the year.
 So you can visit this place any time during the year.
-But the best time to visit this place is from September to June as it provides the best view of the Himalayan ranges.
-In July and August, this region experiences heavy rainfall resulting in landslides, road blockage, and stone shooting. slippery ground etc making it the most unfavourable time to visit here.
+But the best time to visit this place is from September to June, as it provides the best view of the Himalayan ranges.
+In July and August, this region experiences heavy rainfall, resulting in landslides, road blockage, and stone shooting. slippery ground, etc, making it the most unfavourable time to visit here.

 Is there anything to stay in Makkumath?

 Makkumath is located in the lap of the Himalayas and is a quaint village with very less resources.
 But there are many homestays, hotels, and resorts available around this beautiful village where you can book your stay.
-You can also find your stay in Chopta and Ukhimath as both are very close to Makkumath temple.
+You can also find your stay in Chopta and Ukhimath, as both are very close to the Makkumath temple.

-Where is Tungnath idol kept in winter?
+Where is the Tungnath idol kept in winter?

 Is photography and filming permitted at Makkumath's temples?